ga4gh/task-execution-schemas/README.md

 You can also examine the specification in the [Swagger Editor](https://editor.swagger.io/?url=https://ga4gh.github.io/task-execution-schemas/openapi.yaml).

-*If you are using a version from a non-develop branch, please load the JSON manually.* You can preview the documentation from the [gh-openapi-docs](https://github.com/ga4gh/gh-openapi-docs) for the development branch [here](https://ga4gh.github.io/task-execution-schemas/preview/develop/docs/index.html).
+*If you are using a version from a non-develop branch, please load the JSON manually.*

-All documentation and pages hosted at 'ga4gh.github.io/task-execution-schemas' reflect the latest API release from the `master` branch.
+All documentation and pages hosted at 'ga4gh.github.io/task-execution-schemas' reflect the latest API release from the `main` branch.
 To monitor the latest development work, add 'preview/\<branch\>' to the URLs above (e.g., ' ga4gh.github.io/task-execution-schemas/preview/\<branch\>/docs').
 To view the latest *stable* development API specification, refer to the `develop` branch.